aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 ## Remove resources from the Child Accounts

-1. In the Payer account, Navigate to CloudFormation console.
+1. In the Central account, Navigate to CloudFormation console.
 2. Go to Stacksets
 3. Search for the Stackset deployed for patching
 4. Click on Actions